-This course is designed to introduce students to dance styles from around the world including social, folk, and religions forms.
+(Cross Reference: AAS 245) This course is designed to introduce students to dance styles from around the world including social, folk, and religious forms.
 Special attention will be made to the teaching and learning of these forms.

 DNC 250 Rhythmic Analysis (3SH)